crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 ### When `unlink()`'s SC fence is performed before `pin()`'s SC fence

-Thread A, for example, should not be able to access `obj` after its deallocation, because:
+Thread A's accesses to `obj`, for example, should happen before `obj`'s deallocation, because:

 - By assumption, the `unlink()`ing thread already removed all the references to the object from the memory on its point of view.
 By cumulativity from `unlink()`'s SC fence (1. in the timeline) to